The Stuart H. Smith Law Clinic & Center for Social Justice

 United for Early Care and Education Project

-The Law Clinic also launched the United for Early Care and Education Project, which allows the Law Clinic to provide technical and legal support to child care centers, beginning with a focus on the Payroll Protection Program (PPP).
+The Law Clinic also recently completed the United for Early Care and Education Project, which allowed the Law Clinic to provide technical and legal support to child care centers, beginning with a focus on the Payroll Protection Program (PPP).

-Click below to see the full Fall 2021 Justice Journal newsletter, which contains updates, new projects, and highlights of every section in the Law Clinic.
+Click below to see the full Spring 2022 Justice Journal newsletter, which contains updates, new projects, and highlights of every section in the Law Clinic.

 Welcome New Students!